harsh-doshii/harsh-doshii.github.io/content/posts/19_post.md

 How does ECS Work?

-1. First we create a ECS cluster, it contains all services that are necessary to manage containers.
+1. Control Plane: First we create a ECS cluster, it contains all services that are necessary to manage containers.
 It is basically a control plane for virtual machines (EC2 instances) that are running your containers.
-2. These containers are hosted on EC2 instances.
+2. Container deployment: These containers are hosted on EC2 instances.
 These EC2 instances are connected to ECS control plane.
 An EC2 instance will thus have: A Docker Agent (the container deployment) and an ECS Agent (the control plane deployment).

 So basically when we are using ECS+EC2,
 1. What we have to take care of: EC2 instances*.
 We need to create and provision them.
 The advantage is that we have full control of the infrastructure that we want to use.